-The Amazon rainforest near Puyo and the colonial city of Cuenca.
+The Amazon rainforest near Puyo and the colonial city of Cuenca

 Hi friends!
-I’m in Cuenca, Ecuador’s third largest city.
+I’m in Cuenca, Ecuador’s third-largest city.

 “And to travel, how are you going to do?”

-Well, guys, you can’t have everything…
+Well, guys, we can’t have everything…

 Woman with daughter in Puyo.